About me

 - Anxiety

-I am a registered Member of the British Association for Counselling and Psychotherapy (BACP, register number 384909).
+I am an Accredited Member of the British Association for Counselling and Psychotherapy (BACP, register number 384909), and I’m committed to ongoing professional development so I can continue to support clients in a thoughtful and up-to-date way.

 My pronouns are she/her.